Guide

 Read MoreAudio editing

-What is audio editing?
+Row rect Shape Decorative svg added to top What is audio editing?
 Audio editing is the process of electronically shortening, deleting, rearranging, or cutting audio into segments.
 How can it help me serve my listeners better?
 My listeners will hear only what is important and necessary to the story.
-My listeners won’t get bored by statements or explanations that go on too long.…
+My listeners won’t get bored by…

 Read MoreSaving, organizing, and archiving audio files